mwthinker/MwLibrary2/README.md

 Build and usage
 ======
-Create a "build" directory in the project directory and execute CMake from there and point to the project directory (i.e. there the "CMakeLists.txt" is).
+Create a "build" directory in the project directory and execute CMake from there and point to the project directory (i.e. where the "CMakeLists.txt" is).

 Open source
 ======